 The Hi-Jackers is a run of the mill 1963 British B movie that one imagines would often top and tail the bill at the old Roxy of ABC for your parent's generation.
 It's an Incredibly dated crime flick but isn't without its own charm.

-A young pre-Till Death Us Do Part Anthony Booth stars as an independent haulier who does his good turn and picks up hitcher Jacqueline Ellis on her way to London, only to find himself the victim of an accomplished gang of hi-jackers who steal both his truck and his load.
+A young pre-Till Death Us Do Part Tony Booth stars as an independent haulier who does his good turn and picks up hitcher Jacqueline Ellis on her way to London, only to find himself the victim of an accomplished gang of hi-jackers who steal both his truck and his load.
 Swearing revenge on the crew, the film is largely a back-and-forth game between both him and villains, whilst urbane detective Patrick Cargill investigates with an open mind towards the hi-jack being an inside job.

 The cast is populated by some pretty good and very familiar character including the aforementioned Cargill, Derek Francis, Glynn Edwards, Arthur English and Harold Goodwin - though the Yorkshireman is terribly miscast as a character called Scouse, failing abysmally with the Liverpool accent and shown up alongside the naturally Scouse Booth.